shuds13/tulip-experiments/miniBUDE/README.md

 ### fasten kernel

+The fasten kernel calculates the binding energy between a ligand and a protein (i.e. drug docking).
+Energy for each pose (configuration) is worked out by accumulating the interaction energy of each ligand-protein atom pair.
+A pose is determined by an initial positional transformation applied to the ligand.

 The aim is to evaluate the Tulip transpiler on the fasten kernel.
 These files are a work in progress and are used to share current issues.

 In the first instance from CUDA to OpenMP for the CPU.